JDiezMerida/QTM_plot_vICFO/README.md

 could be useful if for different data types different colormaps are prefered for example.

 - Then some png files also come in this folder.
 These are useful for the error messages.
 They have to be stored in QTM_images

+- LDQM data examples gives example of a linescan and a 2D map of which could be used for plotting in the GUI